BOOKSFASHIONHOME DECOR

 Emma by Jane Austen

-Twenty-one-year-old Emma Woodhouse has the world at her feet.
-She comes from a wealthy family, she possesses remarkable beauty, and she can charm anyone with her wit and liveliness.
-Unutterably uninterested in love, Emma makes it her personal mission to couple up those around her instead.
-Disapproving of her intentions, her friend Mr. Knightley attempts to discourage her meddling at every turn.
-Teeming with bracing wit, Emma is both Austen’s most light-hearted work, and the most layered.
-While its heroine’s silliness takes the fore, her personal growth and genuine desire for connection to others shines through in this sparkly classic novel.
+Emma Woodhouse comes from wealth, possesses remarkable beauty, and can charm anyone.
+Uninterested in love, she makes it her mission to couple up those around her instead, while her friend Mr. Knightley attempts to discourage her meddling.
+Teeming with wit, Emma is both Austen’s most light-hearted work, and the most layered.
+While its heroine’s silliness takes the fore, her genuine desire for connection to others shines through.

 At Home in Mitford by Jan Karon

-In the small Appalachian town of Mitford, North Carolina, life may seem slow to outsiders, but Episcopal Priest Timothy Kavanaugh could stand to slow down.
-A jewel thief, a diabetes diagnosis, an intriguing new neighbor, and a stunning donation from a congregant draw quite a bit of attention and work.
-The stakes of Jan Karon’s Mitford books stay just high enough to keep the reader engaged, yet she waxes poetic about country flora and food to keep you relaxed (and hungry).
-Due to their strong religious themes these books may not suit all, but if that doesn’t bother you, I urge you to try these quaint, comforting books.
+In the small Appalachian town of Mitford, life may seem relaxed, but Timothy Kavanaugh could stand to slow down.
+A jewel thief, a diabetes diagnosis, and a stunning donation from a congregant draw plenty of attention and work.
+The stakes of the Mitford books stay high enough to keep the reader engaged, while waxing poetic about country flora and food to keep you relaxed (and hungry).
+Due to strong religious themes these books may not suit all.

 Lud-in-the-Mist by Hope Mirrless

-Pre-dating the Lord of the Rings by over a decade, Hope Mirrless’s tale of fairies and frivolity had nearly faded into obscurity when writers like Susannah Clarke and Neil Gaiman resurrected it.
-This tiny tome tells the tale of Nathaniel Chanticleer, the master of a small town in Dorimare, whose daughter and son become enchanted by fairy fruit - a dangerous substance trickling into his sleepy enclave.
-Determined to rescue his children and his town from fairy fruit’s influence, Nathaniel sets out in his own blundering way.
-Beautifully written, with the silliest character names you’ve ever heard (Primrose Crabapple!!) this novel more than deserves its spot on the “classic fantasy” shelf.
+This tiny tome tells the tale of Nathaniel Chanticleer, the master of a small town in Dorimare, whose daughter and son become enchanted by fairy fruit – a dangerous substance trickling into his sleepy enclave.
+Determined to rescue his children and his town, Nathaniel sets out in his own blundering way.
+Beautifully written, with the silliest character names (Primrose Crabapple!!) this novel easily deserves its spot on the “classic fantasy” shelf.

 Tom Lake by Ann Patchett

 In the idyllic setting of rural Michigan in spring, three daughters beg their mother to tell them about a long-ago romance at the Tom Lake theatre.
 Through their mother’s tale, each girl examines her own relationship to life and love.
-The probing, wistful book asks more questions than it answers, while still imbibing a sense of peace (as Patchett’s novels often do).
 I recommend doing a companion read with Thornton Wilder’s classic play Our Town, as Patchett cites heavy influence for both the story and the very act of theatre when writing the novel.

 Olive Kitteridge by Elizabeth Strout

-Bossy, assertive, prickly and grating protagonist Olive Kitteridge doesn’t appear in this book until quite far in, but it revolves around her nonetheless.
-Told as a series of vignettes which spiral closer to a central theme with each new chapter, the book chronicles mid-life in a small Maine town.
-Though it may seem contrary to cottagecore books to include a protagonist who seems extremely unlikable at the outset, looking for deeper gentleness comes back again and again as a theme in the best literature, and gentleness lies at the heart of cottagecore.
+Bossy, prickly protagonist Olive Kitteridge doesn’t appear in this book immediately, but it revolves around her nonetheless.
+Told as a series of vignettes which spiral closer to a central theme, the book chronicles life in a small Maine town.
+Though it may seem contrary to cottagecore to include a protagonist who seems unlikable at the outset, deeper gentleness comes back again and again as a theme in the best literature.

 Walden by Henry David Thoreau